Rahmatullah Kairanawi

 Rahmatullah Kairanawi al-Hindi (رحمت اللہ کیرانوی ہندی; 1818–1891) was a Sunni Muslim scholar and author who is best known for his work, Izhar ul-Haqq.

-Background
+Early life and education

-Kairanawi was born in Kairana, Muzaffarnagar in 1818.
-He is a descendant of the third Caliph, Uthman ibn Affan, his full lineage is mentioned in family sources.
-Part of the family wealth, a large property in Kairana, was granted by Akbar the Great.
-Many family members held high positions and/or were intellectuals.
-Sheikh Hakeem Abdul Kareem who was an 8th great-grandfather of Rahmatullah was the Emperor Akbar's physician.
-Kairanwi began receiving traditional Islamic education at the age of 6, memorizing the Qur'an at 12.
+Kairanawi was born in Kairana, in Muzaffarnagar, in 1818.
+He is a descendant of the third Caliph, Uthman ibn Affan.
+He began receiving traditional Islamic education at the age of 6, memorising the Qur'an at 12.
 He also learned Arabic and Persian.
-Later he moved to Delhi where he studied different disciplines including mathematics and medicine.
+Later, he moved to Delhi where he studied different disciplines, including mathematics and medicine.
+He privately studied with scholars like Imam Bakhsh Sahbai in Delhi, and Sadullah in Lucknow.

 Working as a Mufti and Sharia teacher, he founded a religious school in Kairana.

-Name and lineage

-His ism (given name) was Rahmatullāh.
-His nasab (patronymic) is: Rahmatullāh ibn Khalīlullāh ibn Najībullāh ibn Habībullāh ibn Abd al-Rahīm ibn Qutb al-Dīn ibn Fuzail ibn Abd al-Rahīm ibn Abd al-Karīm ibn Hasan ibn Abd al-Samad ibn Abu Ali ibn Muhammad Yūsuf ibn Abd al-Qādir ibn Jalāluddīn Muhammad ibn Mahmūd ibn Yaqūb ibn Īsā ibn Ismā'īl ibn Muhammad Taqi ibn Abī Bakr ibn Ali Naqi ibn Usmān ibn Abdullāh ibn Shihābuddīn ibn Abd al-Rahmān Gāzrūni ibn Abd al-Azīz Sarkhasi ibn Khālid ibn Walīd ibn Abd al-Azīz ibn Abd al-Rahmān ibn Abdullāh Sāni ibn Abd al-Azīz ibn Abdullāh Kabīr ibn Amar ibn Uthman.
+Part of the family wealth, a large property in Kairana, was granted by Akbar the Great.

 Debate with Pfander

 In 1837 the Church Mission Society appointed Karl Gottlieb Pfander, described by Eugene Stock as "perhaps the greatest of all missionaries to Mohammedans", to Agra in Northern India, where in 1854 he engaged in a famous public debate with leading Islamic scholars.
 The main Muslim debater was Kairanawi, being assisted by English-speaking Muhammad Wazîr Khân and influential Islamic writer Imad ud-din Lahiz.
 Kairanawi used arguments from recent European theologically critical works that Pfander was unfamiliar with, having left Europe before these were published, though his main source of reference was the apocryphal sixteenth-century Gospel of Barnabas, which he held to be authentic.